quantumfate/quantumhome/README.md

 Once that is done the playbook will import a task, that includes all roles based on the paths in the "webservices_path" variable.

 ## Run the playbook

-- for the first time run the command with the `-K` flag to pass the "become" password for `sudo`
+- to run the playboot execute:
 ```
 ansible-playbook run.yml --ask-vault-pass
 ```
 - you can run the playbook in check-mode without actually making changes
 ```
 ansible-playbook run.yml --check --ask-vault-pass